machineroom/VCL3D_winnot/README.md

-James Wilson mucking about with port to Mac/Linux, i.e. anything not windows
+James Wilson mucking about with port to Mac/Linux, i.e. anything not windows, of github.com:MarekKowalski/LiveScan3D.git Started from the master branch.
+We might want to re-sync with the AzureKinect branch.

 Special stuff
 - Linux: need to run client as root to access usb device